- Enterprise Mobility

 In Angular JS, you can bring additional functionalities to HTML with customized directives.

 That being said, you’ll never have to manipulate the DOM as you’ll just have to assign attributes to elements to add any out-of-the-box functionalities.

 The flexible filters in Angular JS filter the data before they reach the view and they can involve filtering an array based on a parameter and implementing pagination.

 These filters are basically designed to be standalone functions that are separate from an app, but these filters are only with data transformations.

 In Angular JS, you won’t have to write your MVC pipeline meaning, you’ll now have to write less code to get things done.

 The view is defined with HTML, data models are simpler, and you don’t have to put data manually in the view as the Data-binding will take care of that.

-Controllers are just simple functions that have only one job that is to manipulate scope.
+Controllers are just simple functions that have only one job which is to manipulate scope.
 And unlike other frameworks, controllers don’t inherit from anything.

-However, most of the times the services sync up to your server and maintains the offline data store.
+However, most of the time the services sync up to your server and maintain the offline data store.